 Corrosion will almost certainly be found on unrestored cars and may not have been properly dealt with on cars that have been restored.
 The 'hot spots' are the inner and outer sills of the body and the chassis rails where the wooden floor is fixed.
-These below are extreme examples, yet this car was restored.
+The photos bottom right of the previous page are extreme examples, yet this car was restored.